5 Considerations for ASTM D3039 Composite Tensile Testing

-In fact, ASTM D3039 is called out by CMH17, formerly MIL-HBK-17, for determination of design allowable values for tensile strength, modulus and Poisson’s ratio.
+In fact, ASTM D3039 is called out by CMH17, formerly MIL-HBK-17, for the determination of design allowable values for tensile strength, modulus, and Poisson’s ratio.

 Decades ago, producers of composite materials faced a problem.
 When it came time to test their products for strength and safety, the only available test methods were standards developed by and for the plastics industry.
 Various aerospace firms developed their own proprietary standards to meet their needs.

 To obtain tensile properties representative of the materials, and to work toward industry standardization, the ASTM D30 committee developed ASTM D3039, a consensus standard for polymer matrix composite tensile testing.
 Since the 1970s, this specification has grown to become the most popular composite tensile testing standard in use today.

 5 Considerations for Composite Tensile Testing per ASTM D3039

 Before embarking on a testing program using the ASTM D3039 testing standard, there are a few considerations to make, including the type of material, panel thickness, specimen machining and tabbing, and proper test controls.